Thomas felt more than hot in the face. He blinked more than usual and swallowed what saliva he had in his mouth.

 “Let’s not keep them waiting,” Mark said walking passed Thomas and leading on toward the stoop of the opened front door.
 Thomas kept his eyes on the space between the tin tray and his chest, where the walkway blurred as a continuously moving strip of concrete.
 He watched it while anticipating the step to appear that would lead him into the house.
 The light from the living room flooded the concrete, warming it from the moon’s pale glow.
 The welcomes he heard went from a low chatter to a high ring.
 Thomas lifted his head to them and immediately the tray was taken.

-“You must be Thomas,” Aunt Clare said.
+“You must be Thomas,” Aunt Clare said with the tray in her hands.
 Her smile stretched ear-to-ear and her teeth brimmed the thin lips that clasped the edges of her gums as she smiled.

 Thomas nodded, “yes, I am – um, Aunt Clare,” his voice pitched a decibel higher.
 He kept looking at her smile then drove his eyes around the living room to find Kristan.